danielmarschall/cmdb2/HELP_ArtistClientWindow.md

 - Column `START_DATE` contains the start date of the commission (earliest "event" of a commission such as "aw sk"; excluded events are "quote", "annot", "upload a", "upload c", "upload x", "idea", and "c td initcm"
 - Column `END_DATE` contains the end date of a commission (the "fin" event of a commission)
 - Column `ART_STATUS` contains the latest commission event such as "aw sk" or "fin"; excluded are the events "quote", "upload a", "upload c", "upload x", and "annot"
-- Column `PAY_STATUS` contains the payment status of the commission, which is `Paid`, `Partiall Paid`, or `Not Paid`, including the amount and currency.
+- Column `PAY_STATUS` contains the payment status of the commission, which is `Paid`, `PART.
+PAID` (partially paid), or `NOT PAID`, including the amount and currency.
+(Can have multiple statements, if multiple currencies were used)
 - Column `UPLOAD_A` contains the information if the artwork was uploaded by the artist (values `Yes`, `No`, or `Prohibit`, which are taken from the "upload a" event in the commission).
 - Column `UPLOAD_C` contains the information if the artwork was uploaded by the client (values `Yes`, `No`, or `Prohibit`, which are taken from the "upload c" event in the commission).
 - Column `AMOUNT_LOCAL` contains the amount in the local currency.
 This value is only correct if `AMOUNT_LOCAL` in the commission events is entered (or automatically converted) correctly.